chipsalliance/firrtl-spec/spec.md

 A sink expression can be driven by another expression.
 A duplex expression is an expression that is both a source and sink.

-The rules for the flow of an expression are as follows:
+The rules for the flow of an expression are as follows.

 If the expression is an identifier, we look at the kind of the circuit component the identifier refers to: